fingerskier/manthra/README.md

 `considerable careful crafty compositions`

+The only person you are destined to become is the person you decide to be.
+  Ralph Waldo Emerson

 The more you sweat in times of peace, the more you bleed in times of ware.
   Norman Schwarzkopf